Skip to content

 TL;DR

-Proposed Diffusion Mental Averages (DMA), which extracts "mental average" prototype images of concepts from pretrained diffusion models by aligning multiple denoising trajectories in semantic space—achieving consistent and realistic concept averaging visualization for the first time.
+Proposes Diffusion Mental Averages (DMA), which extracts "mental average" prototype images of concepts from pre-trained diffusion models by aligning multiple denoising trajectories in the semantic space—achieving consistent and realistic visualization of conceptual averages for the first time.

 Background & Motivation

-• Pixel-space Averaging: Requires spatial alignment; even after alignment, details are averaged out, producing blurry and unrealistic results.
-Spatial alignment is impossible for abstract concepts (e.g., "freedom").
+Pixel-space averaging: Requires spatial alignment; even after alignment, details are averaged out, resulting in blurry and unrealistic results.
+Abstract concepts (e.g., "freedom") cannot be spatially aligned at all.

-• Semantic-space Averaging: Possible in AE/VAE/GAN via encoding \(\rightarrow\) averaging \(\rightarrow\) decoding, but diffusion models have no explicit semantic bottleneck layer.
-Semantic information is scattered across different timesteps with no direct decoder.
+Semantic-space averaging: While AE/VAE/GANs allow encode → average → decode, diffusion models lack an explicit semantic bottleneck layer.
+Semantic information is scattered across different timesteps, and there is no direct decoder.

-• Dataset Distillation Methods (D4M, MGD3): Optimized for downstream tasks; the resulting prototypes are unnatural or inconsistent.
+Dataset distillation methods (D4M, MGD3): Optimized for downstream tasks, these produce prototypes that are often unnatural or inconsistent.

-• Selective Methods: Select representative samples from a set, but the total number of samples is finite and cannot transcend existing generations.
+Selective methods: Selecting representative samples from a set is limited by the total number of samples and cannot transcend existing generations.

-Key Challenge: The semantic information of diffusion models is distributed across the entire denoising trajectory—from early coarse-grained layouts to late fine-grained details—making simple averaging at a single level impossible.
+Key Challenge: Semantic information in diffusion models is distributed across the entire denoising trajectory—from coarse-grained layouts in early steps to fine-grained details in late steps—making simple averaging at a single level impossible.

 Method